SorooshBa/PGU_ResourceSharing/PersonalLogs/HossienZarie/log.md

 8-after we add our file we commit it using command
-    git commit -m "added notes in OS in HoesienZR directory" 9-and after our changes all are committed it's time to push changes to our directory "git push origin"
+    git commit -m "added notes in OS in HoesienZR directory" 9-and after our changes all are committed it's time to push changes to our directory "git push --set-upstream origin HoesienZR"

-10- after that we opne a pull request and merge our changes to the main branch :D
+10- after that we open a pull request and merge our changes to the main branch :D